 - Run Disk Cleanup utility to clear your junk files.

 - Open an elevated CMD type sfc /scannow and hit Enter to run the System File Checker.
 Once the scan is completed, restart your computer.
 Remember to exit ChkDsk during boot.

 - Next, again open CMD as admin type Dism /Online /Cleanup-Image /RestoreHealth and hit Enter to repair the Windows image.

 Now see if ChkDsk is able to complete the scan.
 As I mentioned earlier, keep it over night if need be.

 Hope it helps.

 This problem occurs more in Windows 7 and earlier.
 Windows 8 and Windows 10 handles disk check operations more efficiently.
 Disk Error Checking now is a bit different from the earlier versions of Windows.
 In Windows 8, Microsoft has redesigned chkdsk utility – the tool for detecting and fixing disk corruption.
 Microsoft introduced a file system called ReFS, which does not require an offline chkdsk to repair corruptions – as it follows a different model for resiliency and hence does not need to run the traditional chkdsk utility.
 The disk is periodically checked for file system errors, bad sectors, lost clusters, etc, during Automatic Maintenance and you now no longer need to really go and run it.

-- ChkDsk or Check Disk will not run at startup in Windows.
+- ChkDsk or Check Disk will not run at startup.